Vertical Divider

 Our season finale uplifts voices that have been suppressed by totalitarian dogma and those silenced within ourselves.
 While Dutch-Jewish composer Dick Kattenburg perished in Auschwitz because of his faith, Robert Schumann perpetually battled and was ultimately defeated by the scourge of mental illness.

-*A portion of concert proceeds will benefit NAMI Houston, a Houston-based organization addressing families and persons affected by mental illness.
+*A portion of concert proceeds will benefit Ellie Mental Health and Mental Health America, Houston-based organizations addressing families and persons affected by mental illness.

-*A portion of concert proceeds will benefit NAMI Houston, a Houston-based organization addressing families and persons affected by mental illness.
+*A portion of concert proceeds will benefit Ellie Mental Health and Mental Health America, Houston-based organizations addressing families and persons affected by mental illness.

 PROGRAM